jeff4/bionotes.github.io/_comp/gvu.md

 ### Further progress on Greg Lim
 ## Lim Chapter 3
 * Completed Chapter 3 at Stanford Accelerator after Mike's Bikes visit.
 Gonna experiment with [git](/git-notes) to branch properly now.
+* Successfully created git branches and can switch between them.
+Only running all branches locally, have not saved remotes at github yet.